Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 “No,” Carrie said without conviction, even though she felt she could down the whole world’s stock of alcohol at that moment, legal or not.

 Adeline handed Carrie the exotic drink as if she hadn’t heard the rejection.
-The color was so blue it was like out of a sci-fi movie.
+The color was so blue it was like something out of a sci-fi movie.

 “There’s more where it came from,” Adeline confided.